Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification

-That being said, semantic concepts often possess \textit{hierarchical} relationships, e.g., between hypernyms and hyponyms, that encode extra priors about their co-occurring patterns.
-For instance, assume the hierarchy of concepts takes the form of a tree whose leaves are the object classes, as illustrated in Figure~\ref{fig:main}.
-Thus, there is a unique path connecting a class to the root of the tree, and the concepts along that rooted path can be viewed as an explanation for the class.
-For example, the explanation for \texttt{cat} in \Cref{fig:main} is \texttt{mammal}, \texttt{mammal} $\rightarrow$ \texttt{animal}, and \texttt{animal} $\rightarrow$ \texttt{cat}.
-However, the aforementioned concept recovery methods neglect the hierarchy, and consequently, may recover concepts that are inconsistent with the hierarchy, leading to false explanations and predictions.
-To address this issue, taking inspiration from prior work on the geometry of hierarchical concepts in large language models \citep{park_geometry_2025} and hierarchical sparse coding \citep{jost_tree-based_2006, la_tree-based_2006,jenatton2011proximal}, we formulate concept recovery as a hierarchical sparse coding problem, leading to improved concept recovery.
+However, the aforementioned methods fail to capture hierarchical relationships among concepts, such as those between hypernyms and hyponyms.
+For instance, in \cref{fig:main}, the concept hierarchy takes the form of a tree whose leaves correspond to the object classes.
+In this case, there is a unique path connecting each class to the root of the tree, and the concepts along that path can be viewed as an explanation for the class. {For example, the explanation for \texttt{cat} in \Cref{fig:main} is given by the path \texttt{animal} $\rightarrow$ \texttt{mammal} $\rightarrow$ \texttt{cat}.} By neglecting this hierarchy, existing concept recovery methods may identify concepts that are inconsistent with it, leading to unreliable explanations and predictions.
+We address this limitation by drawing inspiration from prior work on the geometry of hierarchical concepts in large language models \citep{park_geometry_2025} and from hierarchical sparse coding \citep{jost_tree-based_2006, la_tree-based_2006,jenatton2011proximal}.
+This leads to a hierarchical sparse coding formulation for concept recovery that produces more reliable explanations.

-\myparagraph{Contributions} To achieve this goal, we proposes Hierarchical Concept Embedding \& Pursuit (HCEP), a framework that leverages the hierarchical relationships between concepts to improve concept recovery for interpretable image classification.
-We summarize HCEP as follows and highlight our contributions.
+\myparagraph{Contributions} In this paper, we propose \ourslong{} (\ours), a framework that leverages hierarchical relationships between concepts to improve concept recovery for interpretable image classification.
+We summarize \ours{} below and highlight our contributions.